Malepartus Maiden Grass

 Companion Plants Coneflower (Echinacea); Tickseed (Coreopsis); Aster (Aster); Barberry (Berberis); Elderberry (Sambucus)

-Care Easily grown in average, evenly moist, well-drained, loamy soils.
+Care Instructions Easily grown in average, evenly moist, well-drained, loamy soils.
 Water deeply and regularly during the first growing season to establish an extensive root system; once established, tolerates moderate dry spells.
 Cut foliage clumps back to 3 inches above the ground and apply fertilizer in late winter to early spring.

 About Us